 What Elevation is Rock Creek Lake?

 Rock Creek Lake elevation is 9705.
-Mosquito Flats Trail Head is 10,000 ft with a gentle incline of 500 ish ft to Heart Lake or all the way to Gems Lake.
+Mosquito Flats Trail Head is 10,000 ft with a gentle incline of 500ish ft to Heart Lake.
 Both June and early Fall at Rock Creek Canyon are Amazing!

 How Much Water Do Hiking Dogs Need?

 The “general” rule of thumb is your dog should drink at least 8 ounces of water per hour while hiking.
-Factor in altitude, sun, etc., your dog may need more.
-We Strongly recommend you take a refillable water bottle with a filter on ALL of you Eastern Sierra Hikes because although wild water is easy to access you NEVER drink wild water that is not filtered.
+Factor in altitude, sun, etc., because your dog may need more.
+We strongly recommend you take a refillable water bottle with a filter on ALL of you Eastern Sierra Hikes because although wild water is easy to access, humans should NEVER drink wild water that is not filtered.
 Don’t allow your dog to drink it either.
 You both could get very sick from bacterias found in wild water.

-After scouring the market for an advanced water bottle filter that could ALSO be shared with your pet while on PawVentures® Mom only found one – and it was super hard to filter.
-She knew our fur families deserved clean, filtered water too!
-We are SO happy to bring you our Scoobylife by PawVentures Pop-Top, Squeeze Sports Bottles and Canteens with Replaceable Advanced Water Filters!
-For the CLEANEST Water on the Go!
-Healthy You, Your Pup AND the environment!
+After scouring the market for an advanced water bottle filter that could ALSO be shared with pets while on PawVentures® Mom only found one – and it was super hard to filter.
+She knew us furheads deserved clean, filtered water too!
+We are SO happy to bring you our Scoobylife by PawVentures Pop-Top, Squeeze Sports Bottles and Canteens for the CLEANEST Water on the Go!
+Healthy for you, your pup AND the environment!

 Our Scoobylife by PawVentures® replaceable Advanced Filters cleans 99.9% from wild water sources (they are made for third world country water)!
 So, it’s extra perfect for cleaning the beautiful lake water in the Eastern Sierra!

-You can find our Scoobylife Sports Bottles, Canteens, Extra Advanced Water Filters and Hands Free Water Bottle Slings in our Scoobylife Gear Shop!
+You can find our Scoobylife Sports Bottles, Canteens and Extra Advanced Water Filters in our Scoobylife Gear Shop!

 The BEST Rock Creek Trails